peoii/SimpliGames/README.md

 ### _Installation_
 1. clone the repository
 2. ensure the .json files are in the proper group to be written by the web server (www-data or similar)
-3. modify the config.php file with your preferences and administration password
+3. modify the config.php.sample file with your preferences and administration password
+4. rename config.php.sample to config.php
-4. ???
+5. ???
-5. profit
+6. profit

 ### _Notes_
 More info here in the future